laisdallemulle/laisdallemulle.github.io/project10.md

 4. **IEEE 1547 Standard:** Interconnection and communication of distributed energy resources.
 5. **IEC 62446:** Documentation and compliance verification procedures for PV systems.

-<h2>About the Region</h2>

-### Texas - A Leader in Renewable Energy

----

-Texas is a leader in renewable energy, with significant investments in solar and wind power.
-This utility-scale solar farm aligns with Texas's vision of diversifying its energy mix and reducing reliance on fossil fuels.

-The implementation of this project showcases how renewable energy can power industrial zones while contributing to a more sustainable energy future.